apache/flink-web/faq.md

 On Windows, the TaskManager shows a table of all processes and allows you to destroy a process by right its entry.

+Both the JobManager and TaskManager services will write signals (like SIGKILL and SIGTERM) into their respective log files.
+This can be helpful for debugging issues with the stopping behavior.

 ### I got an OutOfMemoryException.
 What can I do?

 These exceptions occur usually when the functions in the program consume a lot